lcucav/networkdisruption/README.md

 # Network Distruption

 This project has been developed to distrupt complex networks.
-To re-use this code, please cite us:
+To re-use the source dataset or code, please cite us:

 @misc{cavallaro2020disrupting,
     title={Disrupting Resilient Criminal Networks through Data Analysis: The case of Sicilian Mafia},